fafalone/WinDevLib/README.md

 >[!IMPORTANT]
 >Currently flags are not inherited from the main project, so the only way to use these is to set them in the compiler flags for WinDevLib.twinproj then build a custom twinpack.

-#### Custom Helper Functions
+#### Custom Helpers
-In addition to coverage of common Windows SDK-defined macros and inlined functions, a small number of custom helper functions are provided to deal with Windows data types and similar not properly supported by the language.
+In addition to coverage of common Windows SDK-defined macros and inlined functions, a small number of custom helpers are provided to deal with Windows data types and similar not properly supported by the language.
 These are:

 `Public Function GetMem(Of T)(ByVal ptr As LongPtr) As T` - A generic to dereference a pointer into any type.
 The native `CType(Of )` allows dereferencing to UDTs, but this helper allows instrinsic types in addition to UDTs, and is used the same way.

 `Public Function DCast(Of T, T2)(v As T2) As T` - Direct Cast: Copies the data of v into any type, without modification, so no overflows, and possible to e.g. go from `LongLong` to `POINT`, with `Dim pt As POINT = DCast(Of POINT)(SomeLongLong)`

+`Public Type CTypeHelper(Of T)` / `Public Type TType(Of T)` - These are helpers for the `CType(Of )` operator, intended to allow a pointer to refer to any type, not just a UDT.
+For example, if you have only a pointer to an array of Single, you could pass it to a ByRef As Single argument with `CType(Of TType(Of Single))(ptr).x` and the API would still be able to access all members just like f(0).

 `Public Function LPWSTRtoStr(lPtr As LongPtr, Optional ByVal fFree As Boolean = True) As String`\
 Converts a pointer to an LPWSTR/LPCWSTR/PWSTR/etc to an instrinsic `String` (BSTR)